sjsu-library/unionist/_items/unionist--text-0046.md

 volume: '1'
 issue: '2'
-transcription: Is the persecution of this benevolent and talented lady either republican or<br>christian?
-Is it judicious to attempt to break her down by violence and insult?<br>We know of no distinction in our State Constitution between colors, and we hope<br>Miss Crandall will bring her persecutors to a trial of vested rights.” –<br><em>New London Gazette</em>
+transcription: Is the persecution of this benevolent and talented lady either republican or christian?
+Is it judicious to attempt to break her down by violence and insult?
+  We know of no distinction in our State Constitution between colors, and we hope Miss Crandall will bring her persecutors to a trial of vested rights.” – <em>New London Gazette</em>
 scholarlyNotes:
-commentary: This article from a New London newspaper is intriguing because that city had a substantial Black population because of its proximity to the sea.
+commentary: This article from a New London newspaper is intriguing because that city had a substantial Black population due to its proximity to the sea.
 relatedPeople: Prudence Crandall
 featured: 'Yes'
 repeated: